mikegleen/modes/doc/source/README.rst

    empty.
 Valid only with a control command (**if** ...).
 -  **delimiter\*** The character to use for the CSV file field separator.
 The default is “,”.
+-  **multiple_delimiter\***  The character to use within a column to separate the values when used with the multiple command.
+The statement may appear under the global command or a specific multiple command, which takes precedence.
+The default is "|".
 -  **record_tag\*** This is the tag (of which there are usually many) that will be the root for extracting columns.
 The default is ‘Object’.